TomasRoj/BasicsLibrary/README.md

 //RGB led blinking with all of its colors.
 You must define pin of all three diod pins.

 # servoTurning(int dataPin);
 //turns servo from 0 to 180 degrees.
 Must be included with OUT pin of servo.
+Not availibe for esp based  boards.

-# displayWrite(const int displayPins, String text, int collums, int rows);
+# displayWrite(int one, int wo, int three, int four, int five, int six, String text);
 //Writes some text to display.
-Define connected pins, text and info about your display (collums, rows).
+Define connected pins (6) and text.

+# wifiScan();
+//Search for availibe Wifi networks around you.
+(ESP8266/32).

-# instagramData(String ssid, String password, String userName);
+# wifiAccesPoint(String ssid, String password);
-//Gets number of instagram followers on your instagram.
-(ESP8266/ESP32).
+//Makes simple webserver.
+Define name f your network and password.
+(ESP8266/32).

+# rtcClock();
+Gets some data about real time.
+Works only on DS1307 rtc.
+Connect SCL to A5 and SDA to A4

+# playCrazyFrog();
+//Plays crazy frog melody on buzzer.

+# playPirates();
+//Play Pirates from Caribic on buzzer.

+# playTitanic();
+//Plays Titanic melody on buzzer.
 ```

 ### Support or Contact